-It's been all of three months since we previously wrote about the many Ways iPads Are Changing Hospital Marketing and PR.
-Apple doesn't send us their official sales numbers, but reliable estimates have it that millions of iPad 2 tablets have been shipped during these last 90 days.
+It’s been all of a couple months since we previously wrote about the many Ways iPads Are Changing Hospital Marketing and PR.
+Apple doesn’t send us their official sales numbers, but reliable estimates have it that millions of iPad 2 tablets have been shipped during these last 90 days.

 Last month, Apple CEO Tim Cook proudly pointed to iPad’s popularity in the US healthcare industry and in hospitals, “where medical professionals are using them to access patient records, to review medical images and to administer bedside care.